UHHRobotics22-23/MarimbaBot/README.md

 # Install python dependencies
 pip3 install wheel  # firstly install the wheel for further package building if you start from a empty virtual environment. pip3 install -r src/marimbabot/requirements.txt

-# since the cudatoolkit can't be installed with pip, therefore you need to manually install the gpu version of tensorflow using anaconda by the follwoing command:
-conda install -c conda-forge cudatoolkit=11.8.0 python3 -m pip install nvidia-cudnn-cu11==8.5.0.96 tensorflow==2.12.*
-# setup the environment for cuda
-source YOUR_PATH/bin/activate  # fist to activate your virtual environment bash src/marimbabot/activate_cuda.sh  # activate the cude setup, if sucessed, you will see a gpu device.
 ```

 Now you are ready to go.